compose-spec/compose-spec/05-services.md

 `secrets` grants access to sensitive data defined by [secrets](09-secrets.md) on a per-service basis.
 Two different syntax variants are supported: the short syntax and the long syntax.

-Compose implementations MUST report an error if the secret doesn't exist on the platform or isn't defined in the [`secrets`](09-secrets.md) section of the Compose file.
+Compose reports an error if the secret doesn't exist on the platform or isn't defined in the [`secrets`](09-secrets.md) section of the Compose file.

 #### Short syntax